tyschroed/apollo-angular/docs/source/basics/caching.md

 To interact directly with your cache, you can use the Apollo Client class methods readQuery, readFragment, writeQuery, and writeFragment.
 These methods are available to us via the [`DataProxy` interface](https://www.apollographql.com/docs/react/api/apollo-client/#ApolloClient.mutate).
 An instance of ApolloClient can be accessed by `getClient()` method of `Apollo` Service.

-Any code demonstration in the following sections will assume that we have already initialized an instance of `ApolloClient` and that we have imported the `gql` tag from `graphql-tag`.
+Any code demonstration in the following sections will assume that we have already initialized an instance of `ApolloClient` and that we have imported the `gql` tag from `apollo-angular`.

 ### readQuery